Delivery is the greatest hurdle in modern retail. The same is true when you sell products online.

 Strictly speaking, they want immediate access to their purchase without stepping outside of their home.

-And if you want to reduce time to delivery so you can offer faster fulfillment, you need to increase the speed of your operations.
+And if you want to reduce time to delivery so you can offer faster fulfilment, you need to increase the speed of your operations.

 The solution here is to streamline the delivery process.